nsk1207/fastpages_nathan/_posts/2023-01-18-performancetaskgrading.md

   <tr>
     <td><strong>Procedural Abstraction</strong></td>
     <td>1/1</td>
-    <td>The written reponse demonstrates usage of the function <code>guessWords</code> in order to compare the inputted word by the user against the randomly selected word by the program .
-This function also consists of a string argument to represent the user's letter guess at the hidden word, and checks each index of the word list to find a match for the letter.
-The students also a does a good job to describe how the algorithm works.</td>
+    <td> The written explanation showcases the usage of the <code>guessWords</code> function, which compares the user's inputted word to the randomly chosen word by the program.
+This function takes in a string argument that represents the user's guessed letter in the hidden word and checks each index of the word list to find a matching letter.
+The student also effectively explains the workings of the algorithm.</td>
     <td></td>
   </tr>
   <tr>
     <td><strong>Algorithm Implementation</strong></td>
     <td>1/1</td>
-    <td>The algorithm indicates the proper use of a for-loop to implement iteration, in order to properly check over each letter in the hidden word.
-Sequencing is also present, and selection is also implemented to check if there was a match in the letter and the word, and if the total number of lives is > than 0.
-If the total number of lives was found to be equal to 0, the game ends with a display screen.</td>
+    <td>The algorithm employs the use of a for-loop to execute iteration, which allows for checking every letter in the hidden word.
+The algorithm also uses sequencing and selection, it checks if there is a match between the letter and the word, and whether the number of lives is greater than 0.
+If the total number of lives reaches 0, the game terminates with a display screen.</td>
     <td></td>
   </tr>
   <tr>
     <td><strong>Testing</strong></td>
     <td>1/1</td>
-    <td>The written response  shows the inputting of two different inputs, one containing the number "1" that is not in the test string "hello", and another containing the letter "h" that is found in "hello".
-The response clearly shows why each response gave their resutls and also properly identified each respective result of the program.
-They also explicitly cited the line numbers within the code to give a reference point of of the execution of the program.</td>
+    <td>The written explanation displays the input of two different inputs, one inputting the number "1" which is not present in the test string "hello", and another inputting the letter "h" which is present in "hello".
+The explanation clearly explains the reasons for each input's results and correctly identifies each outcome of the program.
+It also specifically references the line numbers within the code to provide a clear reference point for the program's execution.</td>
     <td></td>
   </tr>
 </table>